Calogera Chiarello's Ancestors

 ~< Back to Chart >~

-There is a July 5, 1714, Sciacca Rivelo (tax record) for this family that names Stefano’s father, but not his mother, his wife and children.
-(Mouse over and click on their 1714 Rivelo record image left to enlarge in a new window or tab.)
-On it Stefano is listed as 50 years old, which calculates his birth year to 1664, but he was a bit older than that.
-Angela’s given name only is listed next as his wife and then their four children as follows — 12 year-old Ignazio; 10 year-old Francesco; 8 year-old Baldassare; and lastly ancestor Maria.
-Not much is written on this document, so they probably didn’t own much.
+There is a July 5, 1714, Sciacca Rivelo (tax record) for this family that names Stefano’s father, his wife and children, but not his mother.
+(Mouse over and click on their 1714 Rivelo record image middle left to enlarge in a new window or tab.)
+On it Stefano is listed as 50 years old, which is incorrect, as he was almost 52 years old at the time.
+Angela’s given name only is listed next as his wife and then their four children are listed as follows — 12 year-old Ignazio, but he was actually 14 years old; 10 year-old Francesco, which was his correct age; 8 year-old Baldassare, who was actually 7 ½ at the time; and lastly ancestor Maria.
+Not much is written on this document, so they probably didn’t own much taxable property.
 The children older than Ignazio were probably married and living somewhere else or they may have died young.
-Three April 9, 1747, Sciacca Riveli have been found for three of their sons-Ignazio, listed as 40 years old, married Ignazia and had two daughters and two sons, one named Stefano; Francesco is listed as 45 years old, married Accusia and had at least two sons, one named Stefano, and three daughters, one named Angela; and 30 year-old Melchiore who married Maria and had a son Stefano.
+Three April 9, 1747, Sciacca Riveli have been found for three of their sons — Ignazio, listed as 40 years old, married Ignazia diMino and had two daughters and two sons, one named Calogero who married ancestor Anna Guardino as her first husband; Francesco is listed as 45 years old, married Accusia and had at least two sons, one named Stefano, and three daughters, one named Angela; and 30 year-old Melchiore who married Maria and had a son Stefano.
 On all of these 1747 documents, Stefano and Angels’s names are listed as their parents.

 Vito Modica was born and baptized on September 9, 1629, in the St. Michele church parish of Sciacca, Agrigento, Sicilia, Italy, the son of Giuseppe Modica and his wife Angela Licatisi.
 (Mouse over and click on his Latin baptism church record image upper right to enlarge in a new window/tab.)
 He is also the brother of Giovanni Modica who married Pietra Galluzzo.